About our Graduate Program

 Benefits for all Health and Aged Care staff

-There are many benefits to working at the Department of Health and Aged Care.
+There are many benefits to working at our department.

 - 4 weeks annual leave, per year